opensearch-project/opensearch-ci/README.md

 - [License](#license)
 - [Copyright](#copyright)

-## OpenSearch Continous Integration
+## OpenSearch Continuous Integration

-OpenSearch Continous Integration is an open source CI system for OpenSearch and its plugins.
+OpenSearch Continuous Integration is an open source CI system for OpenSearch and its plugins.

 ## Getting Started